DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 ## Prerequisites

 ### Overview
 - An [Agent version](#recommended-agent-version) that supports Oracle monitoring features must be [installed](#install-the-agent).
-- If you are upgrading from a previous Agent version, additional [upgrade steps](#upgrade-from-a-previous-agent-release) are required.
+If you are upgrading from a previous Agent version, additional [upgrade steps](#upgrade-from-a-previous-agent-release) are required.
 - The Oracle integration must be [installed](#install-the-oracle-integration).
-- Existing installations of the the Oracle integration may require an update to [your Agent configuration](#upgrade-the-oracle-integration-in-your-agent), depending on when the integration was originally installed.
+Existing installations may require [an update to your Agent configuration](#upgrade-the-oracle-integration-in-your-agent), depending on when the integration was installed.

 ### Install the Agent